 This report was prepared primarily by the staff of the Environmental Programs of Consolidated Nuclear Security, LLC Pantex Plant.
-The Environmental Compliance Department is managed by J. R. Flowers, the Environmental Projects Department is managed by A. T. Biggs, and the Waste Operations Department is managed by P. B. Moon.
+The Environmental Compliance Department is managed by J. R. Flowers, the Environmental Projects Department is managed by A. T. Biggs, the Radiation Safety Department managed by G. W. Britten, and the Waste Operations Department is managed by P. B. Moon.

-Report preparation was managed by J. W. Dupre.
+Report preparation was managed by A. B. Barley.